 Both campuses are tightly knit communities, with the majority of students living on campus and centering their lives on their studies and campus activities.

-The Annapolis campus has a distinctly eastern feel and sits on one of Chesapeake Bay’s many inlets.
+The Annapolis campus has a distinctly East Coast feel and sits on one of Chesapeake Bay’s many inlets.
 It’s in the historic district of the state capital, with green lawns and colonial red-brick buildings.
-It is close to both Washington and Baltimore.
+It’s close to both Washington and Baltimore.
 The Santa Fe campus is southwestern, about 7,300 feet above sea level, on a hilly 250-acre piece of land with territorial-style buildings and magnificent vistas of the Sangre de Cristo Mountains.

 Life after college